Lincoln-404/QuarterMaster-System/README.md

 #
-Currently uses VS localDB so when installing make sure any .DB files are in the same directory as the .exe
+Currently uses VS localDB so when installing make sure any .mdf files are in the same directory as the .exe